-The United States House of Representatives just passed The CROWN Act, which would legally prohibit discrimination based on a Black person's hairstyle or texture nationwide.
+The United States House of Representatives just passed The CROWN Act, which would legally prohibit discrimination based on a Black person's hairstyle or texture forever.

 The House Judiciary announced the news on Monday via Twitter, writing, "The #CROWNAct will explicitly prohibit discrimination on the basis of natural hair as a form of race or national origin discrimination."